aiko-is-bored/native-ts/README.md

 ./test.o
 ```

-# Contributing
+# GitPod

-For the sake of ease, I've installed LLVM automatically with the GitPod.
-Fork the repo and launch [GitPod](https://github.io).
+GitPod's Docker will automatically install LLVM, it'll take a while, but it should Make and Compile.